Magnetoencephalography: Focal epilepsy

 The clinical uses of MEG are in detecting and localizing pathological activity in patients with epilepsy, and in localizing eloquent cortex for surgical planning in patients with brain tumors or intractable epilepsy.
 The goal of epilepsy surgery is to remove the epileptogenic tissue while sparing healthy brain areas.
 Knowing the exact position of essential brain regions (such as the primary motor cortex and primary sensory cortex, visual cortex, and areas involved in speech production and comprehension) helps to avoid surgically induced neurological deficits.
 Direct cortical stimulation and somatosensory evoked potentials recorded on electrocorticography (ECoG) are considered the gold standard for localizing essential brain regions.
 These procedures can be performed either intraoperatively or from chronically indwelling subdural grid electrodes.
 Both are invasive.

 Noninvasive MEG localizations of the central sulcus obtained from somatosensory evoked magnetic fields show strong agreement with these invasive recordings.
 MEG studies assist in clarification of the functional organization of primary somatosensory cortex and to delineate the spatial extent of hand somatosensory cortex by stimulation of the individual digits.
 This agreement between invasive localization of cortical tissue and MEG recordings shows the effectiveness of MEG analysis and indicates that MEG may substitute invasive procedures in the future.

 Fetal

 MEG has been used to study cognitive processes such as vision, audition, and language processing in fetuses and newborns.
+Only two bespoke MEG systems, designed specifically for fetal recordings, operate worldwide.
+The first was installed at the University of Arkansas in 2000, and the second was installed at the University of Tübingen in 2008.
+Both devices are referred to as SQUID arrays for reproductive assessment (SARA) and utilize a concave sensor array whose shape compliments the abdomen of a pregnant woman.
+Fetal recordings of cortical activity are feasible with a SARA device from a gestational age of approximately 25 weeks onward until birth.
+Although built for fetal recordings, SARA systems can also record from infants placed in a cradle head-first toward the sensory array.
+A third high density custom-made unit with similar whole abdomen coverage has been installed in 2002 at the University of Kansas Medical Center to assess fetal electrophysiology.
+While only a small number of devices worldwide are capable of fetal MEG recordings as of 2023, the proliferation of optically pumped magnetometers for MEG in neuroscience research will likely result in a greater number of research centers capable of recording and publishing fetal MEG data in the near future.

 Traumatic brain injury

 MEG can be used to identify traumatic brain injury, which is particularly common among soldiers exposed to explosions.
-Such injuries are not easily diagnosed by other methods, and are often misdiagnosed as post-traumatic stress disorder (PTSD).
+Such injuries are not easily diagnosed by other methods, as the symptoms (e.g. sleep disturbances, memory problems) overlap with those from frequent co-comorbidities such as post-traumatic stress disorder (PTSD).